 A fulfilling part of the adoption process is being able to select the right adoptive family for your baby.
 All Angel Adoption families have been pre-screened, are licensed to adopt a baby in the United States, and are ready to provide a safe, stable, and loving home.

 Before you start looking through adoptive parent profiles, think about what matters most to you.
 What are your must haves?
 What are deal breakers?
 Is there anything you don’t want?
 You have the right to pick any adoptive family based on any set of criteria.
 Take your time, and review as many profiles as you need to find the family that is the perfect fit.

 The first step towards putting your baby up for adoption is contacting an adoption agency in Nebraska, or an adoption organization, like Angel Adoption.
 If you choose to work with us, we will be your guide and support system throughout the entire adoption process.
 You will view profiles of families hoping to adopt and choose one for your baby.
-We’ll help you put together a personalized adoption plan that includes whether it will be an open or closed adoption, who will be with you during delivery, and what you’ll do after the adoption.
+We’ll help you put together a personalized adoption plan that includes whether it will be an open or closed adoption, and what you’ll do after the adoption.

 No. Adoption is entirely your choice.
 Your parents cannot legally prevent you from putting your baby up for adoption.
 You decide what is the best option for you and your baby.

 An adoption requires the consent of both parents as long as they meet certain requirements that give them the right to do so.
 The rights of the father depend on several factors.